Sergei Yesenin: Life and work

 In 1923, Yesenin became romantically involved with the actress Augusta Miklashevskaya to whom he dedicated several poems, among them those of the Hooligan's Love cycle.
 In the same year, he had a son by the poet Nadezhda Volpina.
 Alexander Esenin-Volpin grew up to become a poet and a prominent activist in the Soviet dissident movement of the 1960s.
-Since 1972, till his death in 2016, he lived in the United States as a famous mathematician and teacher.
+From 1972 until his death in 2016 he lived in the United States as a famous mathematician and teacher.